henrique-ft/html_slice/README.md

 ## Features

-- Generate HTML dynamically in instance scope.
+- Generate HTML dynamically in instance scope: unlike *Markaby*, HtmlSlice `self` points to the class that are using it, make easier to reuse code and make abstractions (see https://github.com/markaby/markaby?tab=readme-ov-file#label-A+Note+About+instance_eval)
 - Faster than ERB for many use cases.
 - Supports a wide range of HTML tags, including empty tags like `<br>` and `<img>`.
 - Escapes HTML content to prevent XSS vulnerabilities.